crazyBuddhaa/buddha/README.md

 I combine **technology + creativity** to design systems that are not just functional, but engaging and scalable.

 - ⚡ Turning ideas into real products
-- 🔗 Automating workflows and systems
 - 📱 Building user-focused mobile apps
 - ✍️ Creating content, stories, and digital experiences
+- 📍 Engaging graphics designing

 ---